Skip to content

 Read next: 25 Healthy Ways to Fight Inflammation

-Turmeric can of course be added to food, but it’s especially quick to consume in the form of a juice shot.
+Turmeric can be added to food, of course, but it’s especially quick to consume in the form of a juice shot.
 Many brands cold-pressure process the little bottles so they keep for months refrigerated.
-If you want a slower beverage, the root can be sliced and boiled into tea, just like you would for ginger, which is our next star on the list.
+If you want a slower beverage, the root can be sliced and boiled into tea, just like you would do with ginger.

 3. Ginger

 Similar to turmeric, ginger is also a common ingredient in food; you’ve likely had it in everything from cookies to curries.
-It’s known for its anti-inflammatory and antioxidant qualities and its ability to mitigate nausea in addition to its flavor, and just like turmeric, it can be consumed as juice shots or sliced and boiled into tea.
-Filemon recommends boiling it with the skin to extract as many nutrients from the root as possible.
+It’s known for its anti-inflammatory and antioxidant qualities and its ability to mitigate nausea, in addition to its flavor.
+Similar to turmeric, you’ll find it in juice shots, or you can slice it and boil it into a tea.
+Filemon recommends boiling ginger with the skin to extract as many nutrients as possible.

 Ginger has held up well to studies for its various benefits.
 According to the authors of one study review, ginger has “promising antioxidant, anti-inflammatory, and anti-gout properties” and “might be used as a potential natural drug against oxidative stress and inflammatory-related diseases.”